embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 When building a sketch, the Arduino IDE needs to know exactly which board you are using - that's why at first step you had to choose board from **Select Board** menu.
-This ensures the compiled code matches the board’s hardware, memory, and pin mapping.
+This ensures the compiled code matches the board’s architecture, hardware, pin mapping etc.

 ```bash
 FQBN: arduino:renesas_uno:unor4wifi